XIX INTERNATIONAL HEMINGWAY CONFERENCE

 Present, experience, explore!

-The 2020 International Hemingway Conference provides both new scholarship and an opportunity to experience and explore Hemingway’s Rocky Mountain West.
-There will be two venues: Sheridan, Wyoming (July 19-23) and Cooke City, Montana, (July 23-26).
-Thursday, July 23 will be a transition/travel day with an opportunity to visit the Buffalo Bill Center of the West in Cody before arriving in Cooke City.
-Click here for a more detailed schedule.
+The 2022 International Hemingway Conference provides both new scholarship and an opportunity to experience and explore Hemingway’s Rocky Mountain West.
+There will be two venues: Sheridan, Wyoming (July 17-20, 2022) and then Cooke City, Montana through Saturday, July 23rd.
+Wednesday, July 20 will be a transition/travel day with an opportunity to visit the Buffalo Bill Center of the West in Cody before arriving in Cooke City.
+A detailed schedule is in the works.

 Hemingway arrived by Model-T in Sheridan in 1928 shortly after the birth of his son, Patrick.
 He left wife and child in search of a quiet place to finish writing A Farewell to Arms.
 His first stop, the Folly Ranch proved too full of distractions.
 He fared little better on the third floor of the Sheridan Inn.
 Finally, in a cabin in the Bighorns he found the place he was looking for.
 Places to visit.
 Places to explore.